 Chernew et al. concluded that there is ample evidence supporting spillovers in general, but insufficient evidence on their precise magnitude, particularly in the long run.
-I do not think the additional, recent studies we have reviewed (and in the Appendix) substantially alter this conclusion.
-That's one reason not to recommend altering projection models to explicitly incorporate such spillovers.
+The Panel does not think the additional, recent studies we have reviewed (and in the Appendix) substantially alter this conclusion.